odioski/RADICO/README.md

 ---

-*Originally conceived by Mr. Omar Daniels, the TELCO, and crew*
+*Originally conceived by Mr. Omar Daniels, the TELCO, and crew.*

+*Copilot assisted development.*

 *A practical approach to network troubleshooting*